Hiurge/Use-of-NLP-to-analyse-Game-of-thrones-text/README.md

 Difference between dirty and strategised data preparation.
 - Dirty cleaning is fast, and downsides are minimal as task is not reproducable, but it all may just turn messy if we undervalue complexity of a task (as shown).
-- Strategised take more time initially, but in the other hand its easier to manage later and overall better
+- Strategised take more time initially, but in the other hand its easier to manage later and overall a better pick.

-It's a great meta skill to distinguish when to use former and when to use later.
+It's a great meta-skill to distinguish when to use former and when to use later without falling into their downsides.

 (Goal is to get from text:
 - only dialogs,